eshaikhahmed/TodoReminderApp/README.md

 This will have feature to add todo list along with set an reminder either repitive or one time.

-This is the only purpose of creating app.
 It is sole purpose for my productivity.

 Features